aws/aws-cdk-go/awscdk/awsrds/README.md

 You cannot specify a parameter map and a parameter group at the same time.

-## Serverless
+## Serverless v1

-[Amazon Aurora Serverless](https://aws.amazon.com/rds/aurora/serverless/) is an on-demand, auto-scaling configuration for Amazon
+[Amazon Aurora Serverless v1](https://aws.amazon.com/rds/aurora/serverless/) is an on-demand, auto-scaling configuration for Amazon
 Aurora.
 The database will automatically start up, shut down, and scale capacity up or down based on your application's needs.
 It enables you to run your database in the cloud without managing any database instances.

-The following example initializes an Aurora Serverless PostgreSql cluster.
+The following example initializes an Aurora Serverless v1 PostgreSql cluster.
 Aurora Serverless clusters can specify scaling properties which will be used to automatically scale the database cluster seamlessly based on the workload.